tomelrod/ansible-role-network_interfaces/README.md

            - device: eth2
              bootproto: dhcp

+Note: it is not required to add routes, default route will be added automatically.

 2) Configure a bridge interface with multiple NIcs added to the bridge.

     - hosts: myhost
       roles: